Skip to content

 Alloy Hub is the web-facing registry for community-maintained blueprints and toolchains.
 Browse and install environments directly from there, or use the command line.

 The catalog is the metadata store that backs Alloy Hub.
 It does not store binaries; it stores toolchain IDs, versions, download URLs, and SHA256 checksums per host platform (linux/amd64, linux/arm64).
-The catalog lives in the alloy-catalog GitHub repository and is synced locally by alloy-host catalog update.
+The catalog lives in the alloy-catalog GitHub repository and is synced locally by alloy-host catalog update or alloy-provisioner catalog update.

 How blueprints use the catalog